Zero Conditional

 - I take the bus when I have time.

-Point 3: Because zero conditionals are subordinating clauses, the order of the clauses can be reversed.
+Point 3: The order of clauses in the zero conditional can be reversed.

-- He gets mood if he does not have coffee.
+- He gets moody if he does not have coffee.

 - If he does not have coffee, he gets moody.